Healthcare Practitioner Information

-NOTICE: All authorizations issued on or after July 1, 2018 are required to be printed on authorization tamper-resistant paper containing the RCW 69.51A.030 logo.
+All authorizations are required to be printed on authorization tamper-resistant paper containing the RCW 69.51A.030 logo.
 Visit the Medical Cannabis Authorization Form website for detailed instructions.

 According to RCW 69.50.575, items containing 0.3% THC or less are considered a cannabis health and beauty aid (CHABA).
 These products are legal for all practitioners to use in their practice.
 It's not within the scope of practice for practitioners in Washington State to use any products, including topical lotions and oils that contain more than 0.3% THC on their clients – regardless of being medical or recreational and regardless of whether the client provides the product.
 In applying cannabis oils or lotions as part of therapy, the practitioner would be illegally administering a Schedule I drug.

 - Database access for health care practitioner